 Prevent: Preventative interventions help stop disease transmission and prevent children from becoming ill

-- Immunization: The Haemophilus influenzae type b (Hib) and pneumococcal conjugate vaccines (PCV) are effective in preventing the two most common bacterial causes of childhood pneumonia.
-In addition, the use of vaccines against measles and pertussis in national immunization programmes substantially reduces pneumonia illness and death in children.
-In 2018, 71 million children did not receive the recommended three doses of PCV, putting them at higher risk of pneumonia.
+- Immunization: The Haemophilus influenzae type b (Hib) and pneumococcal conjugate vaccines (PCV) are effective in preventing the two most common bacterial causes of childhood ARI, including pneumonia.
+In addition, the use of vaccines against measles and pertussis in national immunization programmes substantially reduces ARI and death in children.
+In 2021, 64 million children did not receive the recommended three doses of PCV, putting them at higher risk of ARI.

-- Reduced household air pollution: More than 40 per cent of the world’s population rely on solid fuels (wood, coal, animal dung and crop waste) to cook and heat their homes, exposing children to household air pollution and almost doubling their risk of pneumonia.
-Improved household air quality can reduce cases of severe pneumonia while also preventing burns, saving time and reducing fuel costs.
-The use of chimney stoves can cut household air pollution by half, reducing severe pneumonia by almost 30 per cent.
+- Reduced household air pollution: More than 40 per cent of the world’s population rely on solid fuels (wood, coal, animal dung and crop waste) to cook and heat their homes, exposing children to household air pollution and almost doubling their risk of developing an ARI.
+Improved household air quality can reduce cases of severe ARI while also preventing burns, saving time and reducing fuel costs.
+The use of chimney stoves can cut household air pollution by half, reducing the risk of developing severe ARI by almost 30 per cent.

-- HIV prevention: Preventing HIV and treating HIV infections with antiretroviral drugs helps maintain the immune system and reduce the risk of contracting pneumonia.
-Co-trimoxazole prophylaxis provides further pneumonia-related protection for HIV-infected and exposed children and can reduce AIDS deaths by 33 per cent.
+- HIV prevention: Preventing HIV and treating HIV infections with antiretroviral drugs helps maintain the immune system and reduce the risk of contracting ARI.
+Co-trimoxazole prophylaxis provides further ARI-related protection for HIV-infected and exposed children and can reduce AIDS deaths by 33 per cent.

 Diagnose and Treat: Treatment interventions – when timely and appropriate – can cure children from pneumonia and ensure survival

-Saving children from pneumonia requires urgent action and recognizing danger signs – including fast and difficult breathing and a cough – is the first step.
-The treatment for most types of serious pneumonia is often antibiotics, which typically cost less than 50 cents for a full treatment.
-However, not all children with symptoms of pneumonia should receive antibiotics: According to the WHO and UNICEF Integrated Management of Childhood Illness guidelines, only those cases classified by a health worker as pneumonia should be treated with antibiotics.
-Moreover, not all children classified as such have true pneumonia.
-That said, in settings without adequate diagnostic tools, the WHO/UNICEF guidelines provide a common standard by which health workers can assess and classify bacterial pneumonia illnesses requiring antibiotic treatment.
+Saving children from ARI requires urgent action, and recognizing danger signs (including fast and difficult breathing and a cough), is the first step. .
+The treatment for most types of serious ARI is often antibiotics, which typically cost less than 50 cents for a full treatment.
+However, not all children with ARI symptoms should receive antibiotics.
+According to the WHO and UNICEF Integrated Management of Childhood Illness guidelines, only those cases classified by a health worker as pneumonia or severe ARI should be treated with antibiotics.
+Moreover, not all children classified as such have true ARI.
+That said, in settings without adequate diagnostic tools, the WHO/UNICEF guidelines provide a common standard by which health workers can assess and classify bacterial ARIs requiring antibiotic treatment.

 References